The Modular Group and Fractals

 and the Minkowski Question Mark.

 while being silent about the underlying math.
-I suppose its
+At some point,

 is that the shapes of fractals are describable through Farey

-which have the symmetry of the Dyadic Monoid, which is a certain
+which have the symmetry of the Dyadic Monoid, which is the

 which is a subgroup of the Fuchsian group SL(2,R), in